-1HS Land south of Leyland Green Road, North of Billinge Road and East of Garswood Road, Garswood 291 dwellings Located over 13.5km from Manchester Mosses SAC (Astley and Bedford Mosses SSSI) Likely Significant Effects Aerial photography shows that this area is arable land.
-The site is over 17km from Mersey Estuary SPA/Ramsar and most pink footed geese do not range far from the roost site mainly remaining within 5-10km 133 however, it is not possible to determine if the site is suitable to support a significant population of pink footed goose and other non-breeding SPA birds birds in-combination with other Local Plans which are committed to growth.
+1HS Land south of Leyland Green Road, North of Billinge Road and East of Garswood Road, Garswood 291 dwellings Likely Significant Effects Likely Significar Aerial photography shows that this area is arable land.
+The site is over 17km from Mersey Estuary SPA/Ramsar and most pink footed geese do not range far from the roost site mainly remaining within 5-10km 136 however, it is not possible to determine if the site is suitable to support a significant population of pink footed goose and other non-breeding SPA birds.
+However, available guidance indicates pink-footed geese can travel up to 15-20km from their roosts to forage. birds in-combinate to growth.
+It is noted from submissions to the Local Plan Examination that there is an absence of bird records for this site, which is also subject to some disturbance.
+However, the habitat is suitable, the site is large enough to be functionally-linked land and disturbance isn't necessarily an overriding factor depending on levels (Brent geese on the south coast often roost on playing fields for instance).
+Further investigation is therefore required for any planning application.
+Ultimately two seasons of wintering bird survey can resolve this matter at the planning application stage.
 2HS Land between Vista Road and Ashton Road, Earlestown 178 dwellings Located 9.7km from Manchester Mosses SAC No Likely Significant Effects.
-Likely Significant Effect- In-combination: Water quality Air quality 3HS Eccleston Park Golf Club, Rainhill Road, Eccleston 956 dwellings (the capacity may be capped in the region of 500 dwellings until highways capacity issues are addressed) Located 8.4km from the Mersey Estuary SPA and Mersey Estuary Ramsar site No Likely Significant Effects Not located in an area used by non-breeding SPA birds There are no impact pathways present Likely Significant Effect- In-combination: Recreational pressure Water quality Air quality 4HS Land east of Newlands Grange, Newton-le-Willows 256 dwellings Located over 13.5km from Mersey Estuary SPA/Ramsar.
-Likely Significant Effects Aerial photography shows that this area is arable land, however, it is not possible to determine if the site is suitable to support a significant population of pink footed goose and other non-breeding SPA birds.
+Likely Significar Water quality Air quality 3HS Eccleston Park Golf Club, Rainhill Road, Eccleston 956 dwellings (the capacity may be capped in the region of 500 dwellings until highways capacity issues are addressed) Located 8.4km from the Mersey Estuary SPA and Mersey Estuary Ramsar site No Likely Significant Effects Likely Significar Not located in an area used by non-breeding SPA birds Recreational pro There are no impact pathways present Water quality Air quality ential functionally linked land for non-breeding SPA pination with other Local Plans which are committed

-133 Mitchell, CR & RD Hearn.
+136 Mitchell, CR & RD Hearn.
 2004.
 Pink-footed Goose Anser brachyrhynchus (Greenland/Iceland population) in Britain 1960/61 - 1999/2000.
 Waterbird Review Series, The Wildfowl & Wetlands Trust/Joint Nature Conservation Committee, Slimbridge.